jiparkdev/conquer-responsive-layouts/README.md

 <details open>
     <summary><b>Using Percentages for Width, and Avoiding Heights</b></summary>
     <p>Learned that using percentage for width is recommended for responsive layouts.
-Also, height should not be used in many cases to avoid overflowing content when displaying the webpage in a smaller viewport sizes.</p>
+Also, height should not be used in many cases to avoid overflowing content when displaying the webpage in smaller viewport sizes.</p>
     <ul>
         <li>👨‍💻 <a href="https://github.com/jiparkdev/conquer-responsive-layouts/tree/master/percentages-width" target="_blank">Source Code</a></li>
         <li>🔗 <a href="https://jiparkdev.github.io/conquer-responsive-layouts/percentages-width" target="_blank">Live Demo</a></li>